al3xandr3/al3xandr3.github.io/_posts/2013-12-01-music-production.md

 Important is that left and right are in balance.

 Triangle shape balance strategy: low end is central and the high end can be spread wide.

+> Guitar Tip
+Having left (or right) channel delayed up to 20ms, gives a close impression of doubled guitar.
+Somewhat similar to recording 2 takes of same lick, panned left and right.

 ## Synths